-The American manufacturer is riding the fine success - of a docking station which starred in a TV series
+The American manufacturer is riding on the nice success - of a docking station which starred in a TV series

-Veteran Kingston has a variety of interesting hardware products, even when you consider the flourishing sub-brand of Gaming HyperX - but of all the diversity it seems to be a relatively simple unit that provides additional connections for computers Mobile She's the most popular and coveted, secret, thanks to a guest appearance on the Silicon Valley series that made the crowds curious and interested.
+The old Kingston has a variety of interesting hardware products, even when you do not take into account the thriving sub-brand for gaming HyperX - but it seems that of all the variety is actually a relatively simple unit that provides additional connections for computers Mobile She's the most popular and coveted, secret, thanks to a guest appearance on the Silicon Valley series that made the crowds curious and interested.

-The company's Nucleum is the parent capable of providing seven different connections based on a single USB Type-C interface on a desktop or mobile computer, with Operating System Any type - Full size HDMI port, Readers for SD and microSD cards, Also an input pair USB Type-C and an entry pair as well USB Type-A, with a bonus of the ability to move up to 60 watts for charging based on modern Type-C connectors.
+The company's Nucleum is the parent capable of providing seven different connections based on a single USB Type-C interface on a desktop or mobile computer, with Operating System Of any kind - also a full-size HDMI port, also calling for SD cards and microSD cards, also a pair of inputs USB Type-C and an entry pair as well USB Type-A, with a bonus of the ability to move up to 60 watts for charging based on modern Type-C connectors.
 Recommended price? $ 50, which certainly manages to provide competition for many similar parent devices from lesser-known manufacturers that market today.

 The new hit for MacBook owners?

-Kingston is not only a provider of useful computing products Sets Of TV series - but is also a provider of Memories For the entertainment world thanks to collaboration with the developersAtari VCS, a retro console that is scheduled to officially launch this year (despite quite a few reports of business problems in the venture).
+Kingston is not only a provider of useful computing products on TV series sets - but also a provider of Memories For the entertainment world thanks to collaboration with the developersAtari VCS, a retro console that is scheduled to officially launch this year (despite quite a few reports of business problems in the venture).

-Everything you need to shoot at maximum quality without compromising - assuming your pocket can afford the pleasure
+Everything you need to shoot in maximum quality without compromising - assuming your pocket can afford the pleasure

-For dessert, the company showcased a drive prototype SSD New supports PCI-Express 4.0 standard to become a real commercial product later this year - based on a new Marvell four-channel memory controller NAND And can deliver random 4KB performance of over 500,000 IOPS at this early stage.
+For dessert, the company showcased a drive prototype SSD New supports PCI-Express 4.0 standard designed to become a real commercial product later this year - based on a new four-channel Marvell controller for memories NAND And can deliver random 4KB performance of over 500,000 IOPS at this early stage.
 There is what to expect down the road, that's for sure.

-Kingston was one of the first manufacturers on the market to lower the price of drivesNVMe Don't get really competitive with the A1000 - let's hope you do the same with the PCIe 4.0
+Kingston was one of the first manufacturers on the market to lower the price of drivesNVMe To truly competitive levels with the A1000 models - we hope you choose to make a similar move when entering the world of PCIe 4.0